 In this installment, Dan and Jordan take in the spectacle that is Alex trying his best to move on from the Trump/Epstein cover-up by yelling about Trump's feelings about piss and continuing his slide toward more overt antisemitism.

-Yeah, and I afterwards we were talking about it and I worried that I might have yucked your yum a little bit or brought you down because you were more positive and I was a little more Meh.
+Yeah, and I uh afterwards we were talking about it, and I worried that I might have yucked your yum a little bit or brought you down because you were you were more positive, and I was a little more meh.

-I think it's just, it's got that different for me, it's the difference between like a passive entertainment and an active entertainment and active entertainment.
+I think it's just it's got that different for for me, it's the difference between like a passive entertainment and an active entertainment.

-I wouldn't understand it at all, but I mean, I guess the idea is that there are people at home with their babies who are like, if I stay inside for another five minutes, I'm going to murder this whole world.
+I wouldn't understand it at all, but I mean, I guess the idea is that there are people at home uh with their babies who are like, if I stay inside for another five minutes, I am going to murder this entire world.

 And I I want to say also, I recognize the hypocrisy of me being like, eh, on this movie and being also like, I can't wait to watch this shit with Popeye.